myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

 ```

 #### JenkinsHashCombine
-The most recent hash function from Bob Jenkins called [SpookyHash](http://burtleburtle.net/bob/hash/spooky.html).
+The most recent hash function from Bob Jenkins is called [SpookyHash](http://burtleburtle.net/bob/hash/spooky.html).
 The implementation is really complicated to inline here.
-[See](https://github.com/andikleen/spooky-c) yourself.
+[See](https://github.com/andikleen/spooky-c) for yourself.

 ## 3. Performance on artificial test-data
-Having all this, it's better to run a quick test to see which one is fastest.
+Having all this, it's better to run a quick test to see which one is the fastest.
-I picked simple and generic data: composed objects that contains 2 random integer values from uniform distribution:
+I picked simple and generic data: composed objects that contains 2 random integer values from random distribution:
 ```
 Num_of_samples = 10_000_000
 arc4random(num_of_samples)